 'Nature of Cities - building happier, healthier and more resilient urban environments'

-Musical prelude (Haydn's Hoboken Verzeichnis) by graduates of Codarts - (Rotterdam) University of the Arts.
+Musical prelude (Haydn's Hoboken Verzeichnis) was by graduates of Codarts - (Rotterdam) University of the Arts.

 About the Lecture